Gman-Superfly/AKIRA/architecture_theoretical/COMPUTATIONAL_COMPLEXITY_ANALYSIS.md

 │  SBM:      1,483M                                                      │
 │  Ratio:    SBM is 2.5× FEWER operations!                             │
 │                                                                         │
-│  BUT WAIT — let's check this more carefully...                        │ │                                                                         │
+│  BUT WAIT, let's check this more carefully...                         │ │                                                                         │
 └─────────────────────────────────────────────────────────────────────────┘
 ```